ClickCease

 Lastly, you may experience protracted withdrawal, also known as Post-Acute Withdrawal Syndrome (PAWS), which may last for several months or even years.
 This phase can manifest as persistent psychological challenges, including anxiety, depression, and cognitive difficulties, mainly if you have used high doses or taken benzodiazepines for extended periods.

-Admissions Process for a Benzodiazepine Withdrawal Treatment Program at Harmony Place
+Withdrawal Treatment Program Admissions Process for Benzodiazepine Addiction at Harmony Place

 Harmony Place Treatment Center’s benzodiazepine withdrawal treatment program features a thoughtful and thorough admissions process designed to cater to your unique needs related to benzodiazepine dependency.
 It begins with a confidential consultation to assess your substance use history, withdrawal symptoms, and any co-occurring mental health conditions.